ElSamhaa/FlyingBird/README.md

 # FlyingBird (TRex Flavor)
-	A simple game of a flying trex trying to avoid crashing into obstacles here is an online playground: https://assamhaa.github.io/FlyingBird/index.html
+	A simple game of a flying trex trying to avoid crashing into obstacles.
+	Here is an online playground:
+	https://assamhaa.github.io/FlyingBird/index.html

 # flappy_birdhttps://github.com/AsSamhaa/FlyingBird/wiki